shaps80/Objective-C-Style-Guide/README.md

 # Other Objective-C Style Guides

-If ours doesn't fit your tastes, have a look at some other style guides:
+If this doesn't fit your tastes, have a look at some other style guides:

 * [Google](http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml)
 * [GitHub](https://github.com/github/objective-c-conventions)